inrupt/etl-tutorial/README.md

 environment variable.
-This environment variable is then used in subsequent EagleView calls, such as the `https://webservices-integrations.eagleview.com/v2/Product/GetAvailableProducts` request, where it is specified as the `Authorization` header value (look in the 'Headers' tab) .
+This environment variable is then used in subsequent EagleView calls, such as the `https://webservices-integrations.eagleview.com/v2/Product/GetAvailableProducts` request, where it is specified as the `Authorization:` header value (look in the 'Headers' tab) .

 ## Advanced Vocabulary Management